emmajanedrews/base-template/_posts/2017-07-27-how-exactly-does-the-market-work.md

 {% include youtube.html %}We hear a lot about the market, especially in my line of work, but today I wanted to explain to you how the market actually works.
 {: .present-before-paste}

-**To tell the truth, the real estate market is a free market like any other market.&nbsp;**Take the stock market, for example.
+**To tell the truth, the real estate market is a free market like any other market.**Take the stock market, for example.
 Let’s say you bought stock with Apple for $100 and now, today, that stock has gone up to $500.
 That $500 is what the market is willing to pay, assuming you want to sell your stock.
 {: .present-before-paste}

 The inverse is also true.
 If you buy something for $500 but the market ends up only valuing it at $100, the latter is how much you can expect to earn if you sell.